-All 9 of these battery types are what is referred to as “Spill Resistant.”
-Each of these battery types has 6 individual valves per cell.
+All 8 of these battery types are what is referred to as “Spill Resistant Design.”
 The red seal tube really does not hold the air in, the yellow filler cap does.
 These batteries are all used in applications where the battery could be exposed to a roll-over (ATV and PWC).
-You will notice that all 9 of these batteries have higher (taller) black covers than a standard battery.
+You will notice that all 8 of these batteries have higher (taller) black covers than a standard battery.
 This is where the extra venting/valving is housed.
 The key to filling your battery is not to seal the filler hole on the cover but to allow air to exit the cell while the acid enters it.
-If you seal the filler hole tight, and pour the acid, it will not go anywhere, because there is nowhere for the air to exit.
+If you seal the filler hole tight, and try to pour the acid, it will not fill the cell because there is nowhere for the air to exit.
 Always make sure there are no open flames, kids, or pets around, and wear safety equipment.

 After installing the sealed battery, retain the original sensor, including diode if so equipped.